-The key to this super simple dill potato salad is using baby potatoes or fingerling potatoes, which cuts the chopping and boiling time in half.
-Combined with mayonnaise, dill, and, shallot, it’s the perfect BBQ side dish.
+The key to this super quick and easy potato salad is using baby potatoes or fingerling potatoes, which cuts the chopping and boiling time in half.
+Combined with mayonnaise, dill, and, shallot, it's the perfect BBQ side dish.

 This recipe was originally posted along with these BBQ Oven Ribs, but was always a little bit of an afterthought.
 I recently paired it along with some burgers for a weeknight meal and forgot about how easy and quick it was.
 It was then that I knew this deserved it's own spot on The Dizzy Cook!

 A lot of recipes call for you to dice or quarter large potatoes which seems like an insurmountable hassle to me on some days.
 I realize I'm being dramatic about this, but to me it just seems so much easier to slice a small potato in half and throw it in a pot.
 Plus I think it makes it look a little more elegant...if that's even a thing for potato salad.